·8 min read

 1. Intelligent Job Scheduling

-Your software should be smart enough to know that Mike is your water heater specialist and shouldn't be sent to unclog drains.
+Your software should know that Mike is your water heater specialist and shouldn't be sent to unclog drains.
 It should automatically factor in:

 • Technician skill sets and certifications